Venus: An Efficient Edge Memory-and-Retrieval System for VLM-based Online Video Understanding: RELATED WORK

-\textbf{Video Understanding with VLMs} VLMs’ visual-linguistic reasoning has driven their broad use in video understanding.
-LLaVA-OneVision \cite{li2024llava} presents a family of open VLMs for multi-image and video-based visual tasks.
+\textbf{Video Understanding with VLMs.} LLaVA-OneVision \cite{li2024llava} presents a family of open VLMs for video-based visual tasks.
 AKS \cite{tang2025adaptive} employs an adaptive optimization algorithm to enhance the coverage of selected keyframes.
 BOLT \cite{liu2025bolt} introduces an adaptive frame selection strategy based on inverse transform sampling.
 Goldfish \cite{ataallah2024goldfish} design a methodology tailored for comprehending videos of arbitrary lengths.

-\textbf{Retrieval-Augmented Generation for Video Understanding} Recent works apply RAG \cite{gao2023retrieval} to VLMs for long video understanding.
+\textbf{Retrieval-Augmented Generation for Video Understanding.} Recent works apply RAG \cite{gao2023retrieval} to VLMs for long video understanding.
 VideoRAG \cite{luo2024video} retrieves three types of visually-aligned auxiliary texts to boost VLM performance.
 DrVideo \cite{ma2024drvideo} reformulates video understanding as long-document reasoning by converting videos into textual form.
 Ren et al. \cite{ren2025videorag} introduce graph-based textual grounding to capture cross-video semantic relationships for long video understanding.